capy-language/capy/README.md

 As this feature continues to be fleshed out, this will become the basis of Capy's compile-time generic system.

+Additionally, at some point I'd like to make it so code within the comptime block can directly interface with the compiler, like a build.zig file, but within a `comptime { .. }` block.

 ### Reflection

 Reflection is another powerful feature of Capy, and powers the language's [runtime generic system](./core/src/structs/list.capy).

 All types in a Capy program become 32 bit IDs at runtime.
-The [`meta`](./core/src/meta.capy) file of the [`core`](./core) module contains reflection related code for inspecting these IDs and getting information such as the length of an array type,
+The [`meta.capy`](./core/src/meta.capy) file of the [`core`](./core) module contains reflection related code for inspecting these IDs and getting information such as the length of an array type,

 ```cpp
 array_type := [3]i32;